Persuaded Search: Appendix

 \textbf{Step 1:} Given the agent's reservation value and the binding constraint \eqref{eq:pc2}, the principal's profit maximization in \eqref{eq:pm2} following any $z\in Z$ can be expressed as

-Let $\psi_z(V)$ represent the value function of \eqref{eq:6}.
+Let $\psi_z(V)$ represent the value function of the maximization problem associated with \eqref{eq:7}.
 Below, we fully characterize the principal's value function for any public signal realization.
-To that end, we fix a public signal realization $z\in Z$ and consider three exhaustive cases depending on the support of the interim belief $F_z^\xi$:\\
+To that end, we fix a public signal realization $z\in Z$ and consider three exhaustive cases depending on the support of the interim belief $F_z$:\\